Abhishek-09-Tomar/Aethera-AI/README.md

-# 🧠 Aethera AI – Your AI-Powered Virtual Companion
+# 🧠Aethera AI : Your AI-Powered Virtual Companion

 **Aethera AI** is an intelligent, conversational virtual companion that adapts to your emotional, mental, and financial state in real-time.
 Whether you're seeking support, humor, or structured growth, Aethera delivers deeply personalized conversations and actionable roadmaps — redefining human-AI interaction for a more empowered you.